nucspl/tally2obsi-py/README.md

 # tally2obsi-py
-A script to make Notally-to-Obsidian migration possible.
+A script to make Notally-to-Obsidian migration possible... on Windows.

 ## Usage
-Just throw the source file and your 'NotallyDatabase' file into a folder (preferrably a new, temporary one), then run the script.
+Just throw the source file and your 'NotallyDatabase' file into a folder (preferrably a new, temporary one), then run the script with Python.
 As shrimple as that!
+Do ignore any spooky scary errors, I'm working on it!

 ## Questions
 ### Why bother making this?